b-all/Columbus/README.md

 Graph manipulation (Neo4j interface not yet implemented)
 - use mouse wheel to zoom in and out
 - shift-click in empty space to add a new node
-- shift-click on a node to edit it's title
+- shift-click on a node to edit its title
 - shift-click on a node and drag to another node to create a relationship
 - click and drag nodes to move them around